EllenB/Twitter_Health_Care/README.md

 - **HozBarPlot.R**: This code is for creating a horizontal bar plot showing the Top 20 authors of the tweet.
 The results is in a pdf file using a similar name.

 - **Word_Cloud_Anxiety.R**: Code to create a word cloud based on a sample of the data (about 50 000 tweets).
 The output is given in a JPEG file.
+- **Filtering_Depression.R**: This code uses a "grep"-type method based on the words "diagnosed" and "suffer" to find potential sufferers from depression.